A1 = 4 levels with Inspire 1 = 96 hours

 Prepositions before place names;

-Pronouns y and en;
+Pronouns Y and EN;

-Imperative and expression of obligation;
+Expressions of obligation;

 A2.3 - Unités 5 & 6